CITY OF MARIETTA

 >>> BALANCING HISTORIC PRESERVATION & A SUSTAINABLE FUTURE

 Situated in the Harmar Historic District of Marietta and at the confluence of the Muskingum and Ohio Rivers, the Harmar Elementary School site is a local landmark with a rich history.
 From 1785 to 1791, it was home to Fort Harmar, the first U.S. military fort built in the Northwest Territory.
 The school, constructed in 1953, played an important role in the educational development of the community, serving several generations of students.
 While the building eventually closed due to evolving educational needs and infrastructure, the building remains a significant symbol of the neighborhood’s story.
-The Harmar Elementary School site is part of ongoing discussions about historic preservation and adaptive reuse in the area.
-Neighborhood Strategies is partnering with the community to create a redevelopment concept that honors the school’s history while fostering a vibrant and sustainable future.
+The school site is part of ongoing discussions about historic preservation and adaptive reuse in the area.
+Neighborhood Strategies is partnering with the community to create a redevelopment concept that honors the school’s history, meets community priorities, and fosters a vibrant and sustainable future.

 >>> RECONNECTING HARMAR VILLAGE THROUGH COMMUNITY-DRIVEN SOLUTIONS

 Neighborhood Strategies’ redevelopment assessment and concept recommendations for the Harmar Elementary School site will provide expertise and suggestions on feasibility, sustainability, accessibility, and programming potential.
-River access is a key priority for Harmar Village and the City of Marietta.
-The proposed concept will enhance connectivity to the Ohio and Muskingum Rivers through strategies that may include direct access points, riverfront park development, and improved pathways linking Harmar Village to the riverfront.
+Prioritizing river access, the proposed concept will enhance connectivity to the Ohio and Muskingum Rivers through strategies that may include direct access points, riverfront park development, and improved pathways linking Harmar Village to the riverfront.
 The plan emphasizes recreation, conservation, and collaboration with broader Marietta efforts while prioritizing community needs.
-Special focus is being given to community input and connecting the Harmar Elementary School site to Harmar Village and downtown Marietta via a restored Historic Harmar Bridge.
+Special focus is being given to community input and connecting the Harmar Elementary School site to Harmar Village and downtown Marietta.